A Japanophile who has survived 15 solo trips to Japan, Ced's visits focus on discovering the country’s lesser-known attractions.

 At the moment, the newer Showa Shinzan peak continues to smoke frequently, a constant reminder to holiday-makers at nearby Lake Toya that Mount Usu, as a whole, is far from asleep.

 Despite that, holiday-makers pay little attention to the destructive capabilities of this smoldering menace; the Usuzan Ropeway nearby is one of the most popular attractions in Hokkaido.
 In a way, this is understandable.
 While Mount Usu itself is not particularly scenic, the dramatic way Showa Shinzan thrusts into the air is something right out of a fantasy manga.

 7. Mount Fuji (富士山)

 No list of Japanese volcanoes is complete without a mention of Mount Fuji.
-The most famous and beloved of all Japanese mountains, Mount Fuji is in so many ways synonymous with the Land of the Rising Sun.
-Its symmetrical splendour and mesmerising majesty have captured the imagination of Japanese and foreigners alike for centuries.
+The most famous and beloved of all Japanese mountains, Mount Fuji, is in many ways synonymous with the Land of the Rising Sun.
+Its symmetrical splendor and mesmerizing majesty have also captured the imaginations of Japanese and foreigners alike for centuries.

 This makes it easy to forget that Mount Fuji is actually a stratovolcano, a little different from Sakurajima or Italy’s Vesuvius.
 Many volcanologists do not even consider Mount Fuji dormant.
 It last erupted in 1707, and experts regularly warn that Mount Fuji is “overdue” for a major eruption.

 At the moment, though, it seems that Japan’s tallest mountain and volcano is content in its rest.
 For tourists, a glimpse of Fuji is often the high point of any visit to Japan.
 It is a spectacle many would then savor for years.